cinemascience/cinema_view/doc/testing/1.0/testplan.md

 To test this release:

 - Maker sure `Firefox` is installed.
-If necessary, edit the script at `` to correctly call `Firefox`.
+If necessary, edit the script `doc/testing/1.0/create_testplan` to correctly call `Firefox`.
 - cd to the main repository directory
 - run `./doc/testing/1.0/create_testplan`
 - The script creates two files: `test_single.html` and `test_double.html`, then opens `Firefox` on those files.
 The files are then deleted after a short pause.
 The two browsers should look like the two below.